akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The horse stopped.

 “You there,” a voice said.
 “I seek the daughter of Harold Red‑Wolf.
-Do you know her?”
+Are you she?”

 She looked up.

 It was him.
 The young man from the hall.
-Up close, he was younger than she had thought—not much older than her—with a face that was more watchful than handsome.
-He sat his horse easily, no guards, no escort, just a man on a quiet horse on a quiet road.
+Up close, he was younger than she had thought—not much older than she—with a face that was more watchful than handsome.
+He sat easily on his horse, no guards, no escort, just a man travelling quietly on the lane to Stanwey.

 Their eyes met.

 She saw recognition flicker in his face—the same recognition she had felt in the hall, that brief moment when they had looked at each other across the crowd.

-“You,” he said.
+“It is you,” he said with a hesitant smile.

 She nodded, not trusting her voice.